Program Overview (May 14-June 9, 2023)

 Transatlantic airfare, incidentals, and most dinners are not included in the program fee.

 Tuition and program costs will be added to your official tuition bill.
-For information on payments and deadlines, please refer to your official billing statement from the Office of the Bursar.
+For information on payments and deadlines, please refer to your official billing statement from the Bursar's Office.